17 signs that someone is a manipulatorProtecting yourself from manipulation

 3. Appeal to the conscience

-Manipulators often refer to values that are important to their victims.
-The values are then often used to develop compassion and concern for something in the interests of the manipulator.
-Who wants to violate his own values?
+Manipulators regularly refer to values that are important to their victims.
+The values are then used to develop compassion and concern for something in the interests of the manipulator.
+Who wants to violate his values?

 4. Promoting guilt feelings